 As little as 10 grams of fiber per day are believed to have anti-cancer effects and may reduce your risk of getting cancer by up to 10%.

 There is evidence that shows that consuming natural fibers regularly reduces the risk of developing colon cancer.
 This said, seaweed contains natural fibers and all those amazing properties mentioned previously, which are believed by many to encourage a healthy colon.
+9

 The Japanese consume between 4 and 5 grams of seaweed per day.
 In 2017, Japan reported that 1 in 38 women were diagnosed with breast cancer, which is considerably less than the rest of the world.

-It would definitely be beneficial if there were more studies to show the effects of consuming seaweed, and the values of seaweed nutrition as a part of prevention protocols.
+It would be beneficial if there were more studies to show the effects of consuming seaweed, and the values of seaweed nutrition as a part of prevention protocols.

-But, in my opinion, unfortunately, as there there is no way for the Pharmaceutical industry to patent or make big money from seaweed as a product, this is unlikely.
+But, in my opinion, unfortunately, as there is no way for the Pharmaceutical industry to patent or make big money from seaweed as a product, this is unlikely.

 If you think about it this way, given that seaweed grows abundantly, and there are more than 35,000 species available around the world, it is unlikely that we will see Big Pharma’s money being poured into studying the benefits of a naturally restorative resource.